Shaik0Ayman/PORTABLE_OSSILOSCOPE/README.md

 # Additional Information

 If you have any questions or need assistance with setting up or modifying the oscilloscope, please don't hesitate to reach out via the project's issue tracker on GitHub.

+---

+**Note**: Always exercise caution when working with electronic components and circuits.
+Ensure that all power sources are appropriate for your project to prevent damage to components or injury.

+---

+Happy tinkering!

+# Troubleshooting

+If you encounter issues during setup or usage, consider the following tips:

+- **Compilation Errors**:
+  - Ensure all required libraries are installed and up to date.
+  - Double-check that the correct board and partition scheme are selected.

+- **FTP Connection Problems**:
+  - Verify that the ESP32 is connected to the Wi-Fi network.
+  - Make sure you are using the correct IP address.
+  - Check firewall settings that might block FTP connections.

+- **Files Not Serving Correctly**:
+  - Ensure that the files are uploaded to the correct directory (`/var/www/html`).
+  - Confirm that the filenames are correct and match those referenced in the code.

+- **OLED Display Not Working**:
+  - Check the wiring connections between the OLED display and the ESP32.
+  - Ensure that the I2C address in the code matches your OLED display's address.

+# Conclusion

+By following these instructions, you should have a fully functional portable oscilloscope based on the ESP32 microcontroller.
+This project not only provides practical functionality but also offers an opportunity to learn and experiment with microcontrollers, networking, and web technologies.